 Teaching and learning

-• We teach children in small groups for English, Mathematics, Life Skills and Personal, Social & Health Education.
+• Where there is an identified need we may teach children in small groups for English, Mathematics, Life Skills and Personal, Social & Health Education.

-• If students find GCSE examinations too difficult they follow Entry Level courses in subjects such as English, Maths, Science, Life Skills and PSHE.
+• If students are unable to access GCSE examinations they may follow an Entry Level course in subjects such as English, Maths, Science, Life Skills and PSHE.

-• We adapt the timetable for some children to best meet their needs.
-We may withdraw them from certain subjects for extra literacy or numeracy tuition all with the agreement of the parents and child.
+• The timetable may be adapted for some children to allow their needs to be met.
+This may include withdrawal from certain subjects for extra literacy or numeracy tuition or for respite, all with the agreement of the parents and child.

 Other Support Available